tz-wrapped/tezos-btc/README.md

 Run `stack test` and explore the tests.

-You can use `tzbtc` executable in order to get raw Michelson parameters, that can be sumbited to the chain via `tezos-client`.
+You can use `tzbtc` executable in order to get raw Michelson parameters, that can be submitted to the chain via `tezos-client`.
 Also, you can get contract code, initial contracts storage.
 This stuff can be used for contract origination via `tezos-client`.
-`parseContractParameter` subcommand can be used for debuging, it parses raw Michelson value to the TZBTC contract parameter.
+`parseContractParameter` subcommand can be used for debugging, it parses raw Michelson value to the TZBTC contract parameter.

+Use `tzbtc --help` to get a list of available commands.

 ## Issue Tracker [↑](#ZBTC)